-As marketers, we find value in the little things—a percentage increase in conversion rate, paid media impressions, traffic from a new channel, social media engagement, what have you.
-But oftentimes our excitement over these improvements fails to translate to executives and stakeholders.
+As marketers, we find value in the little things—a small percentage increase in conversion rate, paid media impressions, traffic from a new channel, social media engagement, what have you.
+But often our excitement over these improvements fails to translate to executives and stakeholders.
 Why?

 It’s not because we’re so smart and they don’t get it.
 The answer lies in what I like to call the marketing value chain—a chain we must learn and love if we want to prove the value of marketing efforts to our stakeholders.